SHTOOLS/SHTOOLS/src/pydoc/pycomputedm.md

 `theta0` : float
 :   The angular radius of the spherical cap in radians.

+`degrees` : integer, optional, dimension (`lmax`+1), default = 1
+:   List of degrees to compute.
+If degrees(l) is 0, do not compute the degree l of the kernel.

 # Description

 `ComputeDM` will calculate the space-concentration kernel of angular order `m` for the spherical-cap concentration problem.
 The eigenfunctions of this matrix correspond to a family of orthogonal windowing functions, and the eigenvalues correspond to the window's concentration factor (i.e., the power of the window within `theta0` divided by the total power of the function).
 It is assumed that the employed spherical harmonic functions are normalized to the same value for all degrees and angular orders, which is the case for both the geodesy 4-pi and orthonormalized harmonics.
 This kernel is symmetric and is computed exactly by Gauss-Legendre quadrature.
+If the optional vector `degrees` is specified, then the matrix will be computed only for elements where `degrees(l)` is not zero.

 # References